krus7ev/CozyBlue/README.md

 The output hits' ip address traces from bot `dnsdumpster` and `crimeflare` stages are stored raw in a list of the same length as the input dataframe to preserve indentation.

 Not much progress was made as most effort was put into converting `cloudfail.py`.
 Future steps must include results validation by comparison with outer CloudFlare adresses, claimed address databases and comparison of their respective geolocations.

+## 3.4 - Excessive Ads

+At a conceptual stage using filters from filters.txt